Whitehall crisis officials working on IT outage, Cabinet minister says

 Editor

-Whitehall crisis officials are co-ordinating the response to the major IT outage hitting airlines, train companies and banks.
+Whitehall crisis officials are working to end the “inconvenience” caused by the major IT outage hitting airlines, train companies and banks, Cabinet minister Pat McFadden has said.

-An emergency Cobra meeting was held at official-level – rather than ministers – on Friday morning to discuss the chaos, Downing Street said.
+An emergency Cobra meeting was held at official level – rather than ministers – on Friday morning to discuss the chaos, with a further gathering expected later.

 Ministers are being kept updated and are in touch with their sectors to tackle the fallout from the IT failures, with Transport Secretary Louise Haigh saying she was working “at pace with industry” after trains and flights ground to a halt.